-- the retention of approximately \$62.5 million of proceeds from our initial public offering; - cash generated from operations; - cash distributions from the Black Lake Pipe Line Company; - · borrowings under our credit facility; - cash realized from the liquidation of United States Treasury and other securities that will be pledged under our credit facility; - issuance of additional partnership units; and - · debt offerings.
+- the retention of approximately \$62.5 million of proceeds from our initial public offering; - cash generated from operations; - cash distributions from the Black Lake Pipe Line Company; - borrowings under our credit facility; - · cash realized from the liquidation of United States Treasury and other securities that will be pledged under our credit facility; - issuance of additional partnership units; and - · debt offerings.

-We expect to use a portion of the retained \$62.5 million to fund payables of \$39.3 million and to fund future capital expenditures (including potential acquisitions), working capital and other general partnership purposes.
+We expect to use a portion of the retained \$62.5 million to fund payables of \$39.3 million and use the remaining amount of approximately \$23.2 million to fund future capital expenditures (including potential acquisitions), working capital and other general partnership purposes.
 We believe that cash generated from these sources will be sufficient to meet our short-term working capital requirements, long-term capital expenditure requirements and quarterly cash distributions.
+Our hedging program may require us to post collateral depending on commodity price movements.
+Duke Energy Field Services has issued \$100 million in parent guarantees for our hedging program, which reduces our requirements to post collateral.

 Changes in natural gas, NGL and condensate prices and the terms of our processing arrangements have a direct impact on our generation and use of cash from operations due to their impact on net income, along with the resulting changes in working capital.
-Prior to the consummation of this offering, we will hedge approximately 80% of our anticipated volumes associated with our percentage-of-proceeds arrangements through 2010, which will substantially reduce our exposure to commodity price movements in respect of these volumes.
+We have hedged approximately 80% of our anticipated natural gas and NGL price risk associated with our percentage-of-proceeds arrangements through 2010 with natural gas and crude oil swaps.
 Additionally, as part of our gathering operations, we recover and sell condensate.
-Prior to the closing of this offering, we will hedge approximately 80% of our anticipated condensate volumes through 2010.
-A material adverse change in operations or available financing may impact our ability to fund our requirements for liquidity and capital resources.
+We have hedged approximately 80% of our anticipated condensate price risk associated with our gathering operations through 2010 with crude oil swaps.
+For additional information regarding our hedging activities, please read "- Quantitative and Qualitative Disclosures about Market Risk - Commodity Price Risk - Hedging Strategies."